 - Minimum and maximum deposit amount?

-- Cost of the PDA if any?
+- What is the cost of the PDA, if any?

 - Interest rate and schedule